National Bolshevism: India

 In 1944, Indian nationalist leader Subhas Chandra Bose called for "a synthesis between National Socialism and communism" to take root in India.
 The All India Forward Bloc was formed by Bose in 1939 as a left-wing nationalist and socialist party, and exists to this day, designated by the ECI as a State Party.
 Subhas Chandra Bose formed also a pro-Nazi military force in a form of a Free India Legion, which was composed of 3,000 POWs captured by Erwin Rommel.

 Israel

 After the death of Avraham Stern, the new leadership of the Israeli paramilitary organization Lehi moved towards support for Joseph Stalin and the doctrine of National Bolshevism, which was a break from the group's fascist outlook under its previous leader.

 Nathan Yellin-Mor, one of the leaders of Lehi, formulated the group's unique form of Hebrew National Bolshevism.

+South Africa

+In the Rand Rebellion in 1922, white Communists and Nationalists sought to establish a white ethnostate in South Africa.
+Banners with the phrase "Workers of the World, Unite and Fight for a White South Africa!" were carried by the strikers.

 United States

 George W. Christians founded the Crusaders for Economic Liberty that supported both fascism and communism.
 Christians associated with the Ku Klux Klan but still claimed to be "so red the Russian Reds are pale yellow in comparison".
 He met Roosevelt and told him that he was "only the Kerensky" of an upcoming American "revolution", a moderate who would be overthrown by an American Stalin.